nguyenpham/Banksia/README.md

 - Command line interface (cli)
 - Small, fast
 - Simple and short (in term of design and implementation)
-- Support chess engines with UCI protocol
+- Support chess engines with UCI and Winboard protocols
 - Tournament: concurrency, round robin, edp opening, ponderable
 - Controlled mainly by 2 json files (one for configurations of engines, one for tournament management).
 That is very flexible, easy way to setup and change
 - Controllable by keyboard when games playing (type anything from keyboard to display the help)
-- Written in standard C++ 11
+- Written in standard C++11
 - Open source, MIT license